Rokawoo/notes/GeneralComputerScience/Networking/TLS.md

 - **Privacy**: Encrypts data in transit
 - **Integrity**: Ensures data hasn't been tampered with

-TLS 1.3 (latest version) improves on its predecessor SSL and earlier TLS versions with enhanced security and performance.
+TLS 1.3 (latest version as of 2025) improves on its predecessor SSL and earlier TLS versions with enhanced security and performance.

 ## Protocol Architecture